frank-morales2020/MLxDL/README.md

 ### 🤖 1.
 Agentic AI & Multi-Agent Systems
 Implementation of autonomous agents with complex reasoning, tool use, and accountability.
 - **H2E Framework**: Engineering "Provable Agency" for alignment, human-to-expert transitions, and governance.
-- Multi-Agent Orchestration: Demos using LangGraph, CrewAI, Claude, Gemini, DeepSeek for parallel execution and technical reviews.
+- Multi-Agent Orchestration: Demos using LangGraph, CrewAI, Claude, Gemini, and DeepSeek for parallel execution and technical reviews.
 - **Agentic RAG**: Advanced retrieval with reasoning loops, self-correction, and OODA-style planning.

 ### 🧠 2.
 World Models & JEPA